colorado-code-for-communities/contributing/README.md

 ask.
 * Think small at first.
 If you have a big idea, think of the small steps you, the developers, the designers, and government memebers have to take to make this project a reality and write them down.
+* At the very least, think of ways your idea would benefit the community.